What is an easement?

-If you are interested in donating an easement on your property to Historic Seattle or you are one of the owners of a property on which we hold an easement, please contact David McClain, Asset and Property Manager, at firstname.lastname@example.org.
+If you are interested in learning more about donating an easement to Historic Seattle, please contact David McClain, Asset and Property Manager, at firstname.lastname@example.org.

-To date, Historic Seattle has accepted over a dozen preservation easements on a variety of Seattle buildings:
+Historic Seattle currently holds over a dozen preservation easements on a variety of Seattle buildings:

 Fourteenth Avenue West Houses